universal-ctags/ctags/docs/man/ctags.1.rst

 	esoteric and is disabled by default.
 This option must appear before the first file name.

+``--filter-terminator=string``
+	Specifies a string to print to standard output following the tags for each file name parsed when the ``--filter`` option is enabled.
+This may permit an application reading the output of ctags to determine when the output for each file is finished.

+	Note that if the
+	file name read is a directory and ``--recurse`` is enabled, this string will be printed only once at the end of all tags found for by descending the directory.
+This string will always be separated from the last tag line for the file by its terminating newline.

+	This option is quite
+	esoteric and is empty by default.
+This option must appear before the first file name.

 ``--links[=yes|no]``
 	Indicates whether symbolic links (if supported) should be followed.
 	When disabled, symbolic links are ignored.
 This option is on by default.